polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/add-paranodes.md

   - full node
 ---

-As you learned in [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/), a parachain can work with a single collator.
+As you learned in [Prepare a local relay chain](/tutorials/connect-other-chains/local-relay/), a parachain can work with a single collator.

 ## Additional relay chain nodes